tjelvar-olsson/tjelvar-olsson.github.io/_drafts/nordevcon.md

 and he/she may well start looking for a different place to work and the team will loose diversity.

-The second danger scenario identified was inter team disagreement.
+The second danger scenario identified was inter-team disagreement.
 For example the fast and furious team having to work with the really careful team.
 In this case you get positive feedback loops in both camps, where all the negative views are constantly being re-enforced by the people you trust, i.e. the people